 Development of Communication Assistant Application with Blinking for Physically Handicapped Children and Elderly People

-Two new communication applications, Eye Talk and Eye Tell, were developed to help physically handicapped children and elderly people who cannot speak communicate with others.
+Two new communication applications, Eye Talk and Eye Tell, were developed to help physically handicapped children and elderly people who cannot mechanical bull for sale speak communicate with others.
 The apps are operated with eye-blinks to detect letters or symbols and translate them into sound.

 Presenters: Ippei Torii and and Kaoruko Ohtani, Aichi Institute of Technology